What's the first thing you think of when you get a clogged drain? Perhaps it's the nuisance clogs in toilets and sinks that need plunging.

 Buildings will often develop cracks in the concrete slab and supporting walls as they settle and the ground beneath them shifts.

-However, if your business or commercial property is developing new cracks, it may be because you have a broken sewer line that is causing the soil supporting the foundation to erode.
+However, if your business or commercial property is developing new cracks, it may be because a broken sewer line is causing the soil supporting the foundation to erode.
 If the crack is caused by a leak, the situation is unlikely to improve over time.

 More water will continue to wash away the surrounding soil until the foundation can no longer support the weight of the structure above.
 In a worst-case scenario, the building itself may collapse.

-A thorough video inspection can determine if you have sewer line breakage or another issue that is causing cracks in your business.
+A thorough video inspection can determine whether you have sewer line breakage or another issue causing cracks in your business.

 Broken Sewer Line Solutions